AdrianVollmer/Crack-O-Matic/doc/motivation/index.rst

 ============

 `Crack-O-Matic <https://github.com/AdrianVollmer/Crack-O-Matic>`_
-provides a web application based on Python-Flask for scheduling either recurring or one-time audits.
+provides a free and open source web application based on Python-Flask for scheduling either recurring or one-time audits.

 In the background, Crack-O-Matic uses `Samba <https://www.samba.org/>`_ to